Turkey Meatballs

 1 Jar Your favorite spaghetti sauce

-• Note that at this point, the outside is all yummy-looking and brown, but the inside is still raw turkey.
+• Note that at this point, the outside is all yummy-looking, but the inside is still raw turkey.
 Don’t skip the next step!

 • Cover the bottom of a pot with about an inch of sauce, add the meatballs, then add sauce to cover.
-Simmer on medium-low until the meatballs have an internal temperature of at least 165°F (safe poultry temperature according to the FDA)
+Simmer on medium-low until the meatballs have an internal temperature of at least 165°F, which is the minimum safe poultry temperature according to the FDA.

 Makes 6 – 8 meatballs.